 Paul Welsh describes a time when he had to make a difficult decision.
-A woman and a young boy were on a bridge with a wagon that was carrying a hidden weapon.
-When the woman opened fire, Paul Welsh ordered his men to fire on them- a decision with which he still struggles with today.
+He recalls a woman and a young boy were on a bridge with a wagon that was carrying a hidden weapon.
+He explains that when the woman opened fire, he ordered his men to fire on them--a decision he still struggles with today.

 Rafael Gomez Hernandez

 Rafael Gomez Hernandez describes his experience at the Battle of Chosin Reservoir.
 He recalls the deep snow, cold temperatures, cold food, and having to fight the Chinese.
 He shares that he saw many refugees at the time and that his unit was the last to leave the Heungnam port during the Chosin Reservoir evacuation.

 Raymond Miller describes feeling no fear most of the time despite being surrounded by the Chinese.
 He recalls having to take cover in a foxhole during a grenade attack, and when he stepped out the next morning, he could not take a step without stepping on a Chinese soldier, noting that the stacks of bodies were horrendous.
 He has a recurring nightmare of pulling the trigger and his gun not firing despite squeezing and squeezing it.

 Richard Carey describes taking as many Korean evacuees on ships.
 He shares the sheer number of evacuees that followed them after the Battle of the Chosin Reservoir.
 He explains how the Korean police were interviewing the evacuees.